Uacari - blocos de apartamentos Uacari - restaurante Uacari - quarto

 Most likely species to spot in Flooding Season (May - July)

-Apara boat tour: Crax globulosa, Amazona festiva, Opistochomus hoazin, Galbacyrhynchus leucotis, Ramphastos tucanus, Ramphastos vitellinus, Gymnoderus foetidus and Sakesphorus canadensis;
+Apara boat tour: Crax globulosa, Amazona festiva, Opistochomus hoazin, Galbacyrhynchus leucotis, Ramphastos tucanus, Ramphastos vitellinus, Gymnoderus foetidus and Sakesphorus canadensis.

 Boat tour: Ara macao, Porphyrio Martinica, Amazona festiva, Capito aurovirens, Ramphastos tucanus, Ramphastos vitellinus and Gymnoderus foetidus.